turingschool/front-end-curriculum/lessons/client-side-security.md

   **Authentication & Web Tokens**

-  Our next lesson will cover what webtokens are.
-But here is a [quick intro to jwt](https://jwt.io/introduction/).
+  You got to play around with JWTs yesterday, but here is a [quick intro to jwt](https://jwt.io/introduction/).

   Basically, modern authentication of users depends on handshakes and encryption.
 Consider this a handwave.